 - The plot of a resident who needs a breathing machine to survive has had it’s electricity cut.

-Natalie Fox, a spokesperson for Dale Farm Solidarity supporter group, said,
+Natalie Fox, a spokesperson for Dale Farm Solidarity supporter group, said,- Witnesses report the use of tasers by police from the beginning of the eviction

 “Far from being the dignified eviction that Basildon Council is claiming, this is set to be one of the most brutal evictions on record.
 The Council know that there are elderly and vulnerable people on site, as well as children, but they have gone in with a full frontal and brutal approach which is already resulting in injuries.
 The world is watching. “